a-cosmology-group/acg/README.md

 ---

 A Cosmology Group maintains this repository and its [Discussions](https://github.com/a-cosmology-group/acg/discussions) forum, and publishes the ACG Newsletter.
-Observational data and work of interest to ACG are listed in
+Observational data and work of interest to ACG are listed in Resources.

-Resources.
+👉 if you are new to github, please read the [HOWTO](assets/HOWTO.md).

 *— Louis Marmet*